digitalinteraction/docs.gecotoolbox.io/src/service/mattermost.md

 ### Channel Purpose

 In the channel menu, select **Edit Channel Purpose** to change the text that appears in the **More…** menu for channels.
 The channel purpose is usually a short description that helps others decide whether to join the channel.
-Any channel member can edit this setting, unless the System Admin has restricted the permissions.
+Any channel member can edit this setting.

 ### Channel Name

 In the channel menu, select **Rename Channel** to change the channel name or handle.
 Changing the channel handle changes the channel URL.
-Any channel member can edit this setting, unless the System Admin has restricted the permissions.
+Any channel member can edit this setting.
 Please note that [some unicode characters](https://www.w3.org/TR/unicode-xml/#Charlist) are not supported.

 ## Managing Members